 Biffle guesses he was about four years old when he landed his first fish.
 By now he’s caught too many to remember what he landed that first time, but he’s pretty sure it wasn’t a bass.

-LISTEN: This Land contributor Beau Adams explains the sport of bass fishing.
+LISTEN: This Land contributor Beau Adams explains the sport of bass fishing with rod in.

 “Oh yeah,” he said, “I’ve been fishing ever since then.
 Back a long time ago.”
 Biffle grew up near Muskogee.
 “A good friend of mine, I told him I was going to be a professional fisherman, back when there wasn’t even professional fisherman.
 I don’t even know how we come up with it, you know?”